top of page

 Eligibility: Current high school students aged 16 or older

-You can expect to learn about the Library of Congress, help with the Center for Learning, Literacy and Engagement development, and create content to support family and youth engagement.
-This internship is unique because of the level of public engagement.
-You’ll also produce content for interpretive guides for young audiences, research collection materials for items on display in exhibits, advise on program models for teens at the Library, and contextualize information and present it in verbal or written formats.
+This internship is for students who want to work with primary sources.
+Applicants are expected to enter the program with strong research and writing skills.
+You’ll need to be in the DC area and able to go to the library one day a week.
+You will learn about the Library of Congress, help with the Center for Learning, Literacy and Engagement development, and create content to support family and youth engagement.
+You’ll produce content for interpretive guides for young audiences, research collection materials for items on display, advise on program models for teens at the Library, and contextualize information and present it in verbal or written formats.

 Subject areas: Law